Supportive Counseling & Psychotherapy Services

 The therapeutic relationship is a collaborative process; it is rooted in trust, and guided by curiosity about how we came to think, feel, and believe particular things about ourselves.
 Many of our most deeply held beliefs about self are unconscious, and though buried to the conscious mind - still have a significant impact on how we lead our lives.
 My approach is Psychodynamic, which means that we will explore the past and present, with particular emphasis on formative relationships, and significant experiences.
 If your relationships are not what you hoped they'd be, If you're troubled by difficult thoughts and feelings, and if life is less satisfying than you want -- then perhaps it's time to begin.

 I am a Psychotherapist licensed to practice in the state of Pennsylvania, and my private practice is in Abington, PA.
-I have 16 years of experience in the field, and 10 years in private practice.
-My Master's degree was earned at Eastern University in 2004, and I am credentialed by the North American Association of Masters in Psychology (NAAMP).
+I have 20 years of experience in the field, and 12 years in private practice.
+My master's degree was earned at Eastern University in 2004, and I am credentialed by the North American Association of Masters in Psychology (NAAMP).

 My approach is warm and supportive, and is infused with Psychodynamic, Humanistic, and Strength-based theory and technique.
 Since 2003 I have sought supervision from trained analysts, and continue to be inspired and influenced by the psychoanalytic perspective which values; increasing consciousness and deepening understanding of childhood/early attachments - and the implications of those relationships in the present.